 Money and Mental Health: Time to Make the Connection

-It seems intuitive that people who are depressed, anxious, chronically stressed or suffering with other mental health challenges might have problems managing money.
+It seems intuitive that people who are depressed, anxious, chronically stressed or have other mental health challenges might have problems managing money.
 Two surveys and a study shed light on why this is so, and the results implicate important changes that can be made in the type of treatments used for mental health issues and how those with such issues understand and deal with their finances.

-The U.K.-based Money and Mental Health Policy Institute has issued a report, Overstretched, Overdrawn, Underserved: Financial Difficulty and Mental Health at Work that documents relationships between mental health and money.
+The U.K.-based Money and Mental Health Policy Institute issued Overstretched, Overdrawn, Underserved: Financial Difficulty and Mental Health at Work, a report that documents relationships between mental health and money.
 An analysis of data from 40,000 households revealed that 25% of people with mental health problems also had personal problem debt (defined in the report as “being persistently in arrears on credit payments or essential bills”), and that 50% of people with problem debt also self-reported at least one symptom of a mental health problem.
 This suggests that money problems have a greater effect on mental health than mental health has on financial difficulties.
 The report described several effects of money problems on mental health: guilt/shame, low self-esteem, and self-harm; anger and frustration; anxiety, fear, and panic attacks; and low mood, lethargy/apathy, and substance abuse.
 Conversely, a previous Institute report, Money on Your Mind, mapped the following impact of mental health problems on finances: carrying debt and bankruptcy; deprivation of life needs, including unstable and insecure housing; and loss of savings and possessions.
 These results also highlight the cycle created by the relationship between money and mental health which traps people in years, even generations, of poverty and poor mental health because their financial struggles chronically put pressure on their mental state and pre-existing mental and emotional issues persistently drive behavior that hinders resolution of money problems.

 There is a great need to address the roots of this money/mental health connection.
 Here are a few suggestions: